Testing the Drug Atezolizumab or Placebo with Usual Therapy in First-Line HER2-Positive Metastatic Breast Cancer

 OUTLINE: Patients are randomized to 1 of 2 arms.

-ARM I: Patients receive pertuzumab intravenously (IV) over 30-60 minutes on days 1 and 22, trastuzumab IV over 30-90 minutes on days 1 and 22, paclitaxel IV over 60 minutes on days 1, 8, 15, 22, 29, and 36, and atezolizumab IV over 60 minutes on days 1 and 22.
-Cycles for pertuzumab, trastuzumab and atezolizumab repeat every 6 weeks and treatment with paclitaxel repeats every 6 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Patients may receive additional 3 cycles of paclitaxel in the absence of progression at the investigator's discretion.
+ARM I: Patients receive pertuzumab intravenously (IV) over 30-60 minutes on days 1 and 22, trastuzumab IV over 30-90 minutes on days 1 and 22, and paclitaxel IV over 60 minutes on days 1, 8, 15, 22, 29, and 36 or docetaxel IV over 60 minutes on days 1 and 22.
+Cycles repeat every 6 weeks in the absence of disease progression or unacceptable toxicity.
+Patients also receive atezolizumab IV over 30-60 minutes on day 1 of cycle 1 and days 1 and 22 of subsequent cycles.
+Cycles repeat every 6 weeks for 2 years in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive pertuzumab, trastuzumab, and paclitaxel as in Arm I. Patients also receive placebo IV over 60 minutes on days 1 and 22.
-Cycles for pertuzumab, trastuzumab, and placebo repeat every 6 weeks and treatment with paclitaxel repeats every 6 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
-Patients may receive additional 3 cycles of paclitaxel in the absence of progression at the investigator's discretion.
+ARM II: Patients receive pertuzumab, trastuzumab, and paclitaxel or docetaxel as in Arm I. Patients also receive placebo IV 30-60 minutes on day 1 of cycle 1 and days 1 and 22 of subsequent cycles.
+Cycles repeat every 6 weeks for 2 years in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 3 years and then every 6 months for 4 years.